AlmostEasyGoing/Gamevault-VNDB-Plugin/README.md

 implementation (with some limitations and quirks)

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details. \
+This project is licensed under the MIT License.
+See the LICENSE file for details. \
 Do note that this licensing is valid **only for the plugin code**. \
 All other code stems from the GameVault project and is thus licensed via their license (Attribution-NonCommercial-ShareAlike 4.0 International) instead.